TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/RecordLinkHandler.rst

 The RecordLinkHandler
 =====================

-.. versionadded:: 8.6
+The :php:`RecordLinkHandler` enables editors to link to single records, for example the detail page of a news record.

-    The RecordLinkHandler has been included in the Core with 8.6.
+You can find examples here:

-    Before, it had only been available as the third party extension "linkhandler".
+*   :ref:`Browse records of a table <TableRecordLinkBrowserTutorials>`

-The RecordLinkHandler enables editors to link to single records, for example a single news record.
+*   :ref:`Link browser example in tutorial in the news extension manual <ext_news:linkhandler>`

-It is implemented in class :php:`\TYPO3\CMS\Recordlist\LinkHandler\RecordLinkHandler` of the system extension :file:`recordlist`.
+The handler is implemented in class :php:`\TYPO3\CMS\Backend\LinkHandler\RecordLinkHandler` of the system extension :file:`backend`.
 The class is marked as :php:`@internal` and contains neither hooks nor events.

 In order to use the RecordLinkHandler it can be configured as following: